clarkgrubb/data-tools/doc/TOUR.md

         "foo": 1
     }

-The *data-tools* utility `json-awk` can be used to convert JSON to TSV.
+The *data tools* utility `json-awk` can be used to convert JSON to TSV.

     json-awk 'BEGIN{ puts ["foo", "bar", "baz"].join("\t")}; puts [$_["foo"], $_["bar"], $_["baz"]].join("\t")' < dump.json